kayak/redux-superapi/README.md

 * `requestConfig`: configuration object passed on to axios.
 Extends the configuration set at the API/Endpoint levels.

 Example: `dispatch(superApi.experimentDetails.get({experimentId: 42}))`

+The `getOnce` method will not trigger a new request if there is already a pending request or if data has already been downloaded once.

 ### State